vagrant-libvirt/vagrant-libvirt/README.md

   modes are available from the [libvirt documentation](http://www.libvirt.org/formatdomain.html#elementsNICSDirect).
   Default mode is 'bridge'.
 * `:mac` - MAC address for the interface.
+* `:ovs` - Support to connect to an open vSwitch bridge device.
+Default is 'false'.

 ### Management Network